 Usually, evaporated milk can last three to four days once it’s been opened.
-Unopened, evaporated milk can last up to a year.
+Unopened, it can last up to a year.

 Storing your evaporated milk properly will make it last longer.
 Instead of keeping it in the can, transfer it to an airtight container before putting it into the fridge.

-You can also store evaporated milk in the freezer for longer.
+You can also store it in the freezer for longer.
 Fill part of an ice cube tray with evaporated milk for a fix any time that you need to.

 If you don’t have a specific recipe in mind that you would like to use evaporated milk for, then you can substitute it for other dairy products in your regular recipes.